uncbiag/SlicerUniGradICON/README.md

 2. The extension provides two models: `uniGradICON` and `multiGradICON`.
 Both models have the same interface and can be used to perform image registration tasks.
 The user can select the desired model from a drop-down menu.

-3. Additionally, the user can specify the number of iterations for the optimization (IO steps) process.
+3. Additionally, the user can specify the number of iterations for the instance optimization (IO steps) process.
 The default value is set to 0 iterations.
 However, we recommend using at least 50 iterations for more challenging registration tasks.

 4. The user can also select the similarity loss function that will be used during the optimization process.
 The available similarity losses are:
     - Localized Normalized Cross-Correlation (LNCC)